praetoriandigital/cub-docs/api/applications.md

 TL;DR: Permissions of an Application are defined by the combined permissions of all the Users connected to this Application.

-To use the LID API/Widget, you need one of:
+To use the LID API/Widget, you need one of the following:
 * a valid user token (for LID API access on behalf of this User)
 * a secret key (for LID API access on behalf of Application)
 * a public key (for LID Widget)